pylonide/pylon/README.md

     cd cloud9
     bin/cloud9.sh

 Optionally, you may specify the directory you'd like to edit:

     bin/cloud9.sh -w ~/git/myproject

 Cloud9 will be started as a web server on port `-p 3131`, you can access it by pointing your browser to: [http://localhost:3131](http://localhost:3131)

+By default Cloud9 will only listen to localhost.
+To listen to a different IP or hostname, use the `-l HOSTNAME` flag.
+If you want to listen to all IP's:

+    bin/cloud9.sh -l 0.0.0.0

+If you are listening to all IPs it is adviced to add authentication to the IDE.
+You can either do this by adding a reverse proxy in front of Cloud9, or use the built in basic authentication through the `--username` and `--password` flags.

+    bin/cloud9.sh --username leuser --password c9isawesome

+Cloud9 is compatible with all connect authentication layers, to implement your own, please see the `plugins-server/cloud9.connect.basic-auth` plugin on how we added basic authentication.

 ## Updating